tmenguy/ha-solcast-solar/README.md

 ### Attributes

 As stated above, sensor attributes are created to enable sensor state variations to be used in templates.
-Examples are the estimate confidence, `estimate10`/`estimate50`/`estimate90`.
-The sensor _state_ is generally left at the default of `estimate50`, but displaying the tenth percentile of a sensor on a dashboard may be desired and this is enabled by the use of _attribute_ values.
+Examples are the estimate confidence, `estimate10`/`estimate`/`estimate90`.
+The sensor _state_ is generally left at the default of `estimate`, but displaying the tenth percentile of a sensor on a dashboard may be desired and this is enabled by the use of _attribute_ values.

 Some attribute names are deployment specific (examples are given here), and some attributes are disabled by default or by user preference to clear clutter.
 These preferences are set in the `CONFIGURE` dialogue.